 The purpose of the means test is to steer higher income people to chapter 13.
 The idea is that, if you can afford to pay your debts in part, you should file chapter 13, not chapter 7.
-So if your income is “too high,” you might not be allowed a chapter 7 discharge.
-Under the law, if your income is above the state median income, you must pass the means test in order to file chapter 7.
-A brief explanation of the means tests follows.
+So if your income is “too high,” you might not be allowed to file chapter 7.
+If your income is above the state median income for your household size, you must pass the means test in order to file chapter 7.

 Does the Means Test Apply?

 The means test does not apply to most people filing bankruptcy.
 If your gross annual income is less than the median state income (see below) you are exempt from the means test.

 |Each additional member||add $9,000|

 How is Income Measured?

 Your income, for means test purposes, is your income for the six whole months preceding your bankruptcy filing.
 Thus, if you file bankruptcy in September, we look at your income for March through August (i.e., the six whole months preceding the month in which you file).
 Under the means test it doesn’t matter what your income is now.
 What matters is your income in the preceding six months.
 Of course the table above shows annual income, so your six month income is doubled when comparing it to the state median income.

 Income includes income from all sources.
 So income is more than what you earn at your job.
 For example, it includes unemployment compensation, the money your brother gave you to pay your rent, gambling winnings, a personal injury settlement, workers compensation, interest on your bank account, etc. Specifically excluded from income are social security payments and payments for being the victim of a crime.

 What Happens if the Means Test Applies?